Bergen

 Strong scenic-road fit only after confirming road openings, Eidsdal-Linge ferry timing, traffic alerts, and weather.

-Failure mode: Do not plan it as a fixed spine in winter, bad weather, or when short-notice road disruption would break the day.
+If this breaks: Avoid planning it as the only route in winter, bad weather, or when short-notice road disruption would break the day.

-These route cards turn the planner result into a booking order: choose the spine, identify what can break it, then keep a realistic backup.
+These route cards turn the result into a booking order: choose the main route, identify what can break it, then keep a realistic backup.

 Fjord routes depend on ferries, cruises, rail, buses, weather, mountain roads, and tunnels.
-Use this page for stable route logic, then check live schedules before booking.
+Use this page for stable route advice, then check live schedules and current road information before booking.

 The route shape fits, but the traveler still needs same-day schedules, road, ferry, and weather checks.